Cryptonaut77/poker-ledger-backend/README.md

 3. Enter description, amount, and category
 4. Add optional notes
 5. Submit to log the expense
+6. Tap the blue edit icon on any expense to edit or delete it

 ### Viewing Summary
 The Dashboard tab provides a real-time overview of: